 • Another technique is to use a consent agenda.
 With a consent agenda, routine and previously agreed upon items are organized together in the pre-meeting agenda and then, hopefully, approved as a group.
 If one or more board members question an item in the group, it is placed on the agenda for the next board meeting.
 This process eliminates the time consuming effort of having a separate discussion for each item.

-• A third way is for the chief executive to meet with board members informally about every quarter.
-Occasionally, these meetings are with two directors at one time.
+• A third controversial way is for the chief executive to meet with board members informally about every quarter.
+(It is controversial because many nonprofit CEOs feel this is too time consuming.) versial Occasionally, these meetings are with two directors at one time.
 At the sessions, the chief executive can discuss the more “entrepreneurial or wild ideas” that might need testing and update directors on operational decisions in greater detail.
 Some of the meetings can happen quite informally, before or after a committee meeting or after a monthly board meeting.
 Others can occur at appropriate social events.
 This is a controversial suggestion, as some CEO’s report they don’t have sufficient time for such a rigorous meeting schedule.
 My observations of dozens of CEOs indicates that the very best manage to develop the schedule.

 It is important to have the executive’s assistant keep track of the meetings and then to have authority to make new appointments to meet the quarterly schedule.
 Obviously, the CEO would need to meet with the board chair more often.
 If the board is a national one, meeting less frequently or a scheduled phone call are appropriate.
 One veteran CEO I know meets frequently with two board members.
 One is a long serving member, and the other is a newly appointed board member.

 Keeping important information flowing to the board is critical to having a high performing nonprofit.
 It is a significant CEO responsibility.